Home Join AIG JSM 2023 Competitions Previous Winners

 1. The curriculum vitae of the applicant.

 2. A letter from the advisor (or other co-author) verifying the student status of the candidate and the eligibility of the paper as well as briefly describing the candidate’s role in the research and writing of the paper.
-A template for the letter contents can be found here (to be posted).
-The letter should be signed and on institutional letterhead.
+The letter should be less than a page, signed, and on institutional letterhead.
+It will only be used for verification purposes.

 3. The paper – with the author list and other identifying factors removed but including all tables, figures, and appendices – as a single PDF file, with a maximum limit of 30 pages, with 11-point font, single-spaced, and one-inch margins on all sides.
 The paper must have been submitted for publication between December 13, 2023, and the application deadline.
 (See blinding guidelines below.)